nicolasbeauvais/vue-social-sharing/README.md

 #### Available events

-Events are emitted on the vue $root instance and on the local instance:
+Events are emitted on the vue $root instance:

-$root instance events:
 Name                   | Data                       | Description
 ---------------------- | -------------------------- | --------------------------------------------------------------------------
 `social_shares_open`   | Network object, shared url | Fired when a sharing popup is open